 Choose an affordable location

-The focus of any family reunion is to spend time together.
-You don’t need to book a lavish location to do that.
+The focus of any family reunion is to spend time together, and you don’t need to book a lavish location to do that.

 In addition to local and state parks, a few other ideas are: